Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.5.0 =
+* Dev: To make the first attachment appear as the cover, add a new shortcode [cover-image] for GCal-Pro Addon.

 = 3.4.9 =

 * Fix: Resolved the issue where multi-day events were not rendered correctly on the last day.